-The days when selling was all about praising your offering louder than your competitors are long gone!
+Praising your offering louder than your competitors doesn’t work anymore.
 Traditional selling methods have faded out due to the customers’ growing awareness, resistance to promotion, and lowered attention span of just 8 seconds!
-Modern sales techniques have now taken center stage, driven by strategic sales processes that skilled sales representatives apply to understand and convince their prospects.
+Modern sales techniques are now at the center stage, driven by strategic sales processes that skilled sales representatives apply to understand and convince their prospects.

 Sales techniques are not one-size-fits-all, though!
 You must refine your sales technique through trial and error to ensure your offer resonates with the prospects.